Last update: 1st Feb 2026

 such as the FRGS, Matching, and U.S. Embassy grants

-such as the Journal of Supercomputing, Information & Management, and BMC Public Health
+such as the Journal of Supercomputing, Information & Management, BMC Public Health, and Springer Nature

 Nominated as a plenary speaker in prestigious events